-The new EU hand baggage regulations apply to all flights departing from airports in the European Union, irrespective of their destination or the country in which the airline is based.
+The current EU hand baggage regulations apply to all flights departing or arriving from airports in the European Union, irrespective of their destination or departure and the country in which the airline is based.

 Handling of liquids on board